-- A. All linear dimensions are in millimeters. - B. This drawing is subject to change without notice. - C. Publication IPC-7351 is recommended for alternate designs. - D. Laser cutting apertures with trapezoidal walls and also rounding corners will offer better paste release.
+- A. All linear dimensions are in millimeters. - B. This drawing is subject to change without notice. - C. Customers should place a note on the circuit board fabrication drawing not to alter the center solder mask defined pad. - D. Publication IPC-7351 is recommended for alternate designs. - E. Laser cutting apertures with trapezoidal walls and also rounding corners will offer better paste release.
 Customers should contact their board assembly site for stencil design recommendations.
-Refer to IPC-7525 for other stencil recommendations. - E. Customers should contact their board fabrication site for solder mask tolerances between and around signal pads.
+Example stencil design based on a 50% volumetric metal load solder paste.
+Refer to IPC-7525 for other stencil recommendations.